BillmanH/dsadventure/notebooks/README.md

 # notebooks

+__often times notebooks on GitHub don't load__ (Here is the link)[http://williamjeffreyharding.com/blog/?article=Generating_a_Random_World_Map_in_Python.html&utm_source=github&utm_medium=readme&utm_campaign=blogs] to some of those notebooks on my personal blog
-All backend functions are developed in jupyter notebooks.
-The notebooks actually `import` the actual modules used in the production code.
-The only difference is that the notebooks provide a REPL runthrough of each function so that it can be examined and documented.
+All backend functions are developed in Jupyter notebooks.
+The notebooks `import` the actual modules used in the production code.
+The only difference is that the notebooks provide a REPL run-through of each function so that it can be examined and documented.

 ## Stages of the world
-* Geography - the creatoin of geological features and elevation.
+* Geography - the creation of geological features and elevation.
 * Cities and Nations - population, buildings and division into nation-states.
 * Conflict - events and procedures that bring story to the world.